rchanou/rchanou.github.io/cost-awareness.md

 I didn't say functions must be shorter than some arbitrary number of lines.
 I didn't say you need to use getters and setters with private variables and methods to hide implementation details inside class objects.
 I didn't say you should prefer polymorphism over "if" and "switch" statements, or replace all your imperative for-loops with map/reduce/filter chains.
 I didn't say you need to use curried higher-order functions, or model all your side effects as monads.
 And I _definitely_ didn't say concrete implementation details should depend on abstractions.

+These are the other major reasons I would split a "naively" written single function into separate functions:

+- If a portion of the function's logic can be extracted to a separate function for reuse.
+- If a portion of the program's logical flow can be made flattened and made clearer with early-return guard clauses.
+Either a second external function can be defined, or a sub-function can be declared.

+Semantic Compression

 ## "BuT wHaT aBoUt Ai?"

 The development of LLMs and other AI tech for code generation does not change my thesis.
 If anything, it strengthens it.
 Beyond a small portion of entertainment-oriented novelty apps, we won't be able to get away with not understanding our code.
 If you disagree, you do you, but mark my words, you're inevitably going to hit a wall…so at the very least, slow your roll, lest you crash and burn at 90 MPH.